bhimrazy/sem-segmentation/docs.md

     Loss function: Even incase of loss function we have a factory setup to use loss functions based on the configuration.
 But Mainly we have used `GeneralizedDiceLoss` as our loss function.We mainly used this loass function as it is very good in terms of handling class imbalance.

     Optimizer: We have used `Adam` optimizer.
-It is a very popular optimizer and it is very good for training deep neural networks.
-It is also very fast and easy to use.
-It is also very popular among the research community.
+Adam optimizer is employed for its efficiency in training deep neural networks.

     Learning Rate Scheduler: We have used `ReduceLROnPlateau` learning rate scheduler.
-It is a very popular learning rate scheduler.
-It reduces the learning rate when the validation loss stops improving.
-It helps in improving the performance of the model.
+The ReduceLROnPlateau learning rate scheduler is utilized, dynamically reducing the learning rate based on validation loss improvements.

     We have following parameters choosen for the learning rate scheduler:
     1. mode: min.
 It means that the learning rate will be reduced when the validation loss stops improving.
     2. factor: 0.5.
 It means that the learning rate will be reduced by a factor of 0.5.